carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Do not use Braced Initializer Lists to Call a Constructor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In C++11 there is a "generalized initialization syntax" which allows calling constructors using braced initializer lists.
-Do not use these to call constructors with any interesting logic or if you care that you're calling some *particular* constructor.
+Starting from C++11 there is a "generalized initialization syntax" which allows calling constructors using braced initializer lists.
+Do not use these to call constructors with non-trivial logic or if you care that you're calling some *particular* constructor.
 Those should look like function calls using parentheses rather than like aggregate initialization.
 Similarly, if you need to explicitly name the type and call its constructor to create a temporary,